EMS: 3 adults fatally shot in Austin, no suspect in custody

 AUSTIN, Texas (AP) — Three people were fatally shot in Austin on Sunday and no suspects are in custody, emergency responders said.

 The Austin-Travis County EMS said it has received no reports of other victims.
 EMS spokeswoman Capt.
-Christa Stedman said early Sunday afternoon that it was still an active scene and no arrests have been made.
+Christa Stedman said early Sunday afternoon that it was still an active scene and that no arrests have been made.

 She said the first 911 call came in at 11:44 a.m. and that three adults were fatally shot.